hasan-rakibul/hasan-rakibul.github.io/content/pages/about_me.md

 Title: About me

 I'm a PhD student at <a href="https://research.curtin.edu.au/work-with-us/optus-centre-for-artificial-intelligence/">Optus Centre for Artificial Intelligence</a> at Curtin Perth campus.
-I'm fortunate to be supervised by <a href="https://staffportal.curtin.edu.au/staff/profile/view/tom-gedeon-5e48a1fd/">Professor Tom Gedeon</a> and <a href="https://staffportal.curtin.edu.au/staff/profile/view/susannah-soon-4aabe072/">Dr Susannah Soon</a>, with whom I'm advancing neural architectures to detect empathy in videos.
-My research interest includes advancing affective computing and biological signal processing using machine and deep learning tools.
+I'm fortunate to be supervised by <a href="https://staffportal.curtin.edu.au/staff/profile/view/tom-gedeon-5e48a1fd/">Professor Tom Gedeon</a> and <a href="https://staffportal.curtin.edu.au/staff/profile/view/susannah-soon-4aabe072/">Dr Susannah Soon</a>, with whom I'm investigating deep learning technologies to detect empathy in videos.
+My overall research interest includes advancing affective computing and multimodal signal processing using deep learning algorithms.

 In addition to research, I'm keen on teaching.
 I've been tutoring as a casual academic at Curtin.
 I'm on leave from <a href="https://www.bracu.ac.bd/">BRAC University</a>, Bangladesh, where I currently hold a Senior Lecturer position.
 I also lectured full-time at the <a href="https://www.baiust.edu.bd/">Bangladesh Army International University of Science & Technology</a>.

 I received BSc (2019) and MSc (2021) degrees from <a href="https://kuet.ac.bd/">Khulna University of Engineering & Technology</a>, Bangladesh.
 I was a champion of the "<a href="https://www.huawei.com/minisite/seeds-for-the-future/index.html">Seeds for the Future</a> 2018" program by Huawei Technologies Co.
 Ltd., leading to a two-week sponsored visit to China.

-I am a big fan of open online learning and have completed over 25 certified courses on machine learning, deep learning, and data science from Coursera, DataCamp, etc.
+I am a big fan of open online learning and have completed over 25 certified courses on machine learning, deep learning, and data science from Coursera, DataCamp and other similar platforms.

 &nbsp;